Calculation Point Logo

 Realistic Expectations

-Use sauna for recovery, not weight loss alone.
+Use sauna for recovery and relaxation, not weight loss alone.

 Heat & Metabolism

-A typical 15-minute sauna session burns about 125 kcal—equivalent to a small apple.
-The weight lost (10–20 grams) is almost entirely water.
-For lasting fat loss, combine sauna use with exercise and nutrition.
+A typical 15-minute sauna session burns about 125 kcal — equivalent to a small apple.
+The weight lost (10-20 grams) is almost entirely water.
+For lasting fat loss, combine sauna use with exercise.